Incident: Hurricane Harvey

 - Approval of a waiver of the timeliness for submission of corrective actions from areas in which TDA has received notification of postal service interruption.
-Instead, for corrective action due through Sept.
-30, 2017, the State agency has discretion in establishing longer corrective action timelines on a case-by-case-basis.
+Instead, for corrective action due through September 30, 2017, the State agency had discretion in establishing longer corrective action timelines on a case-by-case-basis.

 - Approval to waive the area eligibility requirements for the SFSP, Seamless Summer Option, and the at-risk afterschool meals component of CACFP through September 30, 2017.

 On August 29, FNS approved the State's request for waivers or program flexibilities in NSLP, SBP, SFSP, CACFP, and the CSFP.
-The approvals allow all schools and child care institutions and facilities in declared disaster counties to waive meal pattern requirements through Sept.
-30, 2017; and, schools in affected counties, including those currently participating in the Community Eligibility Provision, to provide meals at no charge to students and be reimbursed for all meals served at the Free reimbursable rate through Sept.
-30, 2017.
+The approvals allowed all schools and child care institutions and facilities in declared disaster counties to waive meal pattern requirements through September 30, 2017; and, schools in affected counties, including those currently participating in the Community Eligibility Provision, to provide meals at no charge to students and be reimbursed for all meals served at the Free reimbursable rate through September 30, 2017.

 Special Supplemental Nutrition Program for Women, Infants, and Children (WIC)